 Year 12 and 13 students can spend one hour a week in lessons helping younger students.
 Often sixth formers choose a subject they particularly enjoyed at GCSE and find it very rewarding inspiring the younger girls.
 Sixth formers also welcome to take part in the sixth form peer tutoring scheme in the Learning Link, where they can listen to students read or help them master their

-At the end of the Spring Term in Year 12
+At the end of the Autumn Term in Year 12